 For example, students connect their discussion of leadership qualities to the idea of elections, listing the qualities they would look for in a candidate for election.

-Explain the role of the elected President of the United States.
+Identify some leaders who are chosen by elections (e.g., the President of the United States, the Governor of Massachusetts, the captain of a soccer team) and explain their roles.

-Clarification Statement: Students should be able to describe how the President gets authority from the people through the election process.
+Clarification Statement: Students should be able to describe how the President or the Governor gets authority from the people through the election process.

 Demonstrate understanding that members of a town, city, or nation in the United States are called citizens, and that their rights and responsibilities include